 There are two types of oral presentations:

-Contributed Research Paper sessions: Five to six persons per session will present their research orally.
+Contributed Research Paper sessions: Four papers per session will be presented orally.
 Time will be allocated for a brief question and answer period at the end of all presentations.

 Panel Sessions: These are generally solicited sessions.
 The presenters must show expertise on pre-selected topics.
 The proposed session must open with a brief introduction of the speakers, followed by each panelist’s presentation.
 Time will be allocated for a brief question and answer period and the session generally concludes with a summation by the moderator.
 Each panel submission must contact the Program Planner prior to submission.
 Panel sessions are special and must contain the following:

 An overall session abstract, which includes a rationale for the session, the proposed paper titles, author(s), order of presentation, and length of time for each person;

 Clearly label the overall session abstract as “PANEL SESSION ABSTRACT – PROPOSED SESSION TITLE”.
 You must insert the title of the panel session on the electronic submission page form when entering your proposal;